DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

 - #### process:
     - get user *email* from jwt
     - use the *email* to find the InboundTransactions (a list of uuids) of this user
-    - get list of **transactions** from the InboundTransactions, which has a status of **onGoing** construct in following format:
+    - get list of **transactions** from the InboundTransactions, which has a transactionState of **onGoing** construct in following format:
         - transactionId
         - sender
         - reciver
-        - status
+        - transactionState
         - state
         - createTime
         - updateTime